What Is HUD And What Are HUD Homes?

 This makes it especially important to get the home inspected before making an offer.
-This step is crucial as the home will be sold “as-is,” and HUD will not offer to make any repairs or improvements.
-Although it’s not required, a home inspection will ensure that you know exactly how much you’ll have to spend to get the home in livable condition and whether the home is worth the purchase price.
+This step is crucial as the home will be sold “as is,” and HUD will not offer to make any repairs or improvements.
+Although it’s not required, a home inspection will ensure that you know how much you’ll have to spend to get the home in livable condition and whether it’s worth the purchase price.

 The Benefits Of Buying A HUD Home

 - Lower pricing: Because HUD homes have gone into foreclosure, HUD is eager to recoup costs quickly.
 As a result, HUD homes tend to be priced slightly below market value.

-- Priority over investors: Buyers, who tend to make a HUD home their primary residence, are given a 30-day window in which they can bid on the property before the auction is opened up to investors.
+- Priority over investors: Buyers, who are intending to make a HUD home their primary residence, are given a 30-day window in which they can bid on the property before the auction is opened up to real estate

 - Closing cost assistance: HUD will spend up to 5% of the purchase price to pay for closing costs.